etlweather/understanding-networking/chapter-internet.md

 inter-connected.

-There are major players however - large telecommunication and IT corporations as well as governments - which provides key servers and routers which makes the Internet work.
+There are major players however - large telecommunication and IT corporations as well as governments - which provides key servers and routers which make the Internet work.

 When you are accessing a server through the Internet, the network packets sent